 In sixth grade, students continue to develop skills important for science as they observe, measure, classify, predict, control variables, formulate hypotheses, interpret data and make inferences.
 The curriculum covers nature of science, weather and water, geologic changes on Earth, force and motion, and a survey of the kingdoms of organisms.
-The course objectives are to introduce and develop basic skills such as measuring, observing and critical thinking.
-Students will also increase their understanding of how Earth's major systems interact with each other.
+Students will increase their understanding of how Earth's major systems interact with each other.
 The inquiry-based curriculum builds upon the foundation established in fifth grade and includes individual and collaborative long term projects throughout the year.

 Sixth grade German equally addresses listening comprehension, written skills, and oral skills.
 The curriculum includes: an introduction to Germany and the German culture; greeting and saying farewell; introducing oneself and someone else; numbers and telephone numbers; asking where someone is from; phrasing a question; family members, time (normal and 24-hour); the days and the months; coordinating nouns with their correct definite articles; reading and discussing a first reading selection.

 Sixth grade Spanish students further develop their ability to speak, listen and write in the target language.
 Students learn the infinitive verbs ending in ar, er and ir; expressing agreement or disagreement; the gender and number of the nouns; and adjective-noun agreement.
 They learn how to conjugate regular verbs in present tense.
 They start using the verbs ser and estar in expressions.